Toggle Site Contrast Toggle Site Contrast

 • The automated telephone booking service using the child’s details (available 24/7).
 The telephone number is: 01234 868006

-When booking the appointment, please register with your child’s details.
+When booking the appointment, please register with your child’s details

-You can speak to our Paediatric team Monday to Friday during limited opening hours (9am – 12pm and 2pm – 4pm) on 01234 730421, if your child has additional needs, or those with special requests such as fasting, genetics and hormone tests.
-Also, please call this number if you are unable to book an urgent appointment within a week’s time.
+If your child has additional needs, or those with special requests such as fasting, genetics and hormone tests.
 Please endeavour to call this number only for the criteria listed as the line can get very busy.
 If possible, appointments should be booked online or via the automated booking system.

 Please read the following information carefully about your child’s blood test: